 Inflammation, whether in your joints, gut, or brain, quickly ages the body and is the core mechanism behind many disorders.
 If you’re looking for ways to curb inflammation, you may not need to look any further than your kitchen.

-Curcumin also naturally increases your production of anti-inflammatory compounds, like cortisol.
-(2)(3) Studies show that curcumin can be as effective as synthetic cortisone in its ability to control inflammation.
-(4)
+Curcumin also naturally increases your production of anti-inflammatory compounds, like cortisol.2,3 Studies show that curcumin can be as effective as synthetic cortisone in its ability to control inflammation.4

-- Improves circulation and “sticky” blood.8
+- Improve circulation and “sticky” blood.8

 Wasabi japonica is spicy and pungent.
 It is a member of the brassica family, and its relatives are horseradish, cabbage, and mustard.
 It grows along streambeds in Japan, and its root is used to make wasabi paste — a green condiment often served with sushi.

 Real wasabi paste can be tough to find.
 In the United States, it’s common to see substitutes made with horseradish, mustard, starch, and green food coloring.
 Since wasabi also stimulates bile flow and assists with cellular detoxification pathways in the liver, Body Ecology’s LivAmend formula includes genuine Wasabi japonica.